Conference

 Agricultural and rural organizations, such as extension offices and farmers unions, translate research into practical, data-driven guidance for agricultural producers, small business owners, consumers, and more.
 This session features a panel of experts who will discuss the roles and functions of these organizations and explore opportunities where they intersect with distributed wind energy.

-Firsthand Voices: Distributed Wind Stories
+Distributed Wind Stories from the Field

 Building the Distributed Wind Workforce